 Code of practice of the Zürcher Kantonalbank (in German only)

 According to surveys of utility companies, lighting represents the greatest potential for saving energy.
-Retrofitting the entire festival illumination with energy efficient or LED lights has considerably reduced our electricity costs.
+Retrofitting the entire festival illumination with LED lights has considerably reduced our electricity costs.
 Investing in more expensive technologies pays off as the consumption is reduced by 90% and the durability of the lamps is extended by far.

-Despite the higher cost, the festival is entirely powered by solar electricity.
+Despite the higher cost, the festival is powered by solar electricity.
 A part of the additional costs are absorbed by the gastronomic establishments.